VaishuM1306/AWS/vpc.md

 ### 📌 Definition
 - A VPS is a virtual machine hosted on a physical server, sharing resources with other VPSs but isolated from them.
-- Provides dedicated resources like CPU, RAM, storage, and OS for a single user.
+- Provides dedicated resources like CPU, RAM, storage, and OS for a single user.<br><br>

+### ElasƟc Network Interface (ENI)
+- A virtual network card that aƩaches to an EC2 instance.
+### Each ENI has:
+- Primary private IPv4 address.
+- OpƟonal secondary private/public IPs.
+- Security Groups.
+- MAC address.
+- ENIs can be moved between instances for high availability.
+- Example: If one EC2 fails, detach ENI → aƩach to backup EC2 → same IP → traffic resumes.